peterloes/Data_Logger/README.md

 # Next generation of Data Logger for varied range support of Sensors.

-A standalone Platform to get environmental impact around Organisms.(Animals) Enable long-term observations of different selectable sensors (I2C Interfaces) and two pulse counters for e.g. Lightbarriers pulses.
+A standalone Platform to get environmental impact around Organisms (Animals).
+Enable long-term observations of different selectable sensors (I2C Interfaces) and two pulse counters for e.g. Lightbarriers pulses.